Rashek-R/Resizing-the-Root-Partition-on-an-AWS-Linux-Instance/README.md

 ![image](https://github.com/Rashek-R/Resizing-the-Root-Partition-on-an-AWS-Linux-Instance/assets/134732001/75cfe93a-273c-40d3-bbae-1f907ddc3885)

-Step 6 : Extend the volume by typing: sudo xfs_growfs /dev/xvda1
+Step 6 : Extend the root volume by typing: sudo xfs_growfs /dev/xvda1

 ![image](https://github.com/Rashek-R/Resizing-the-Root-Partition-on-an-AWS-Linux-Instance/assets/134732001/444524c6-644e-4296-a4da-1a604e5c1993)

 ## Result
-Now check the EBS size allocated to our server by using the “lsblk” command.
+Now check the root size allocated to our server by using the “lsblk” command.
-Hence, we have increased the EBS volume from 8GB to10GB
+Hence, we have increased the root volume from 8GB to10GB

 .![image](https://github.com/Rashek-R/Resizing-the-Root-Partition-on-an-AWS-Linux-Instance/assets/134732001/5d254192-0dd4-4896-afc2-1677449c285a)